 You’ve made it to Step 5, the last in our 5 Steps to Employee Protection.

-It’s now time to focus on setting up your organisation to maintain the comprehensive safety system you have created and implemented.
+It’s now time to focus on setting up your organisation to maintain the comprehensive safety system you have created and implemented with ongoing management.

 Fulfil your duty of care